-Label Example
+Example Label

-A vehicle-specific Tire and Loading Information label is attached to the vehicle's center pillar (B-pillar).
-The Tire and Loading Information label shows the number of occupant seating positions (1), and the maximum vehicle capacity weight (2) in kilograms and pounds.
+A vehicle-specific Tire and Loading Information label is attached to the center pillar (B-pillar).
+The tire and loading information label shows the number of occupant seating positions (1), and the maximum vehicle capacity weight (2) in kilograms and pounds.

-The Tire and Loading Information label also shows the tire size of the original equipment tires (3) and the recommended cold tire inflation pressures (4).
-For more information on tires and inflation
+The Tire and Loading Information label also shows the size of the original equipment tires (3) and the recommended cold tire inflation pressures (4).
+For more information on tires and inflation see Tires ⇒ 282 and Tire Pressure ⇒ 289.

-There is also important loading information on the Certification label.
+There is also important loading information on the vehicle Certification/Tire label.
 It may show the Gross Vehicle Weight Rating (GVWR) and the Gross Axle Weight Rating (GAWR) for the front and rear axle.
-See "Certification Label" later in this section.
+See "Certification/Tire Label" later in this section.